vatesfr/xen-orchestra/packages/xen-api/README.md

 Options:

 - `url`: address of a host in the pool we are trying to connect to
+- `allowUnauthorized`: whether to accept self-signed certificates
-- `auth`: credentials used to sign in
+- `auth`: credentials used to sign in (can also be specified in the URL)
 - `readOnly = false`: if true, no methods with side-effects can be called

 ```js